TheTinyCoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 2. There is no place like home
 - Write a script that changes the working directory to the user’s home directory.
-    You are not allowed to use any shell variables
+    - You are not allowed to use any shell variables

+    Example:
     ```
     julien@ubuntu:/tmp$ pwd
     /tmp